 Ivy Coach was featured in today’s “Yale Daily News,” the newspaper of Yale University.
 The piece, by Luke Ciancarelli, is entitled “Early applications increase across Ivy League” and it focuses — naturally — on the rise in Early Action applications across the Ivy League for the Class of 2021.
-At Harvard, Cornell, Columbia, Penn, and Brown, new all-time benchmarks were set in terms of the number of Early applications received.
-So we get it.
-Applications are up.
-ZZZzzz.
-What else is new?
+At Harvard, Cornell, Columbia, Penn, and Brown, new all-time benchmarks were set for the number of Early applications received.

 “This surge in early numbers across the Ivy League is not unprecedented, according to Brian Taylor, managing director of the New York-based college consulting firm Ivy Coach.
 Taylor said both early and regular application numbers tend to rise at every Ivy League college each year with only a few notable exceptions.
-With admissions rate falling at those institutions, Taylor speculated that more students are beginning to realize the advantages of applying early to the Ancient Eight.
+With admissions rates falling at those institutions, Taylor speculated that more students are beginning to realize the advantages of applying early to the Ancient Eight.
 ‘When you apply early, your odds of getting in are significantly stronger,’ Taylor wrote in an email to the News.
 ‘Any argument otherwise is simply a misconception.
-Half of the incoming class is filled by some early pools — even over half like at the University of Pennsylvania.
+Half of the incoming class is filled in some early pools — even over half like at the University of Pennsylvania.
 As more and more students and parents realize this reality, more and more will apply early.'”

 “However, according to the Yale admissions website, applying early does not increase one’s chance of being admitted to Yale.
 The rate of early admission has been higher than regular admission rate historically because many of the strongest applicants apply early, the website says.”

 Think about it.
 Why would the Early pool be comprised of the ‘strongest applicants’ — just because Yale is their first choice?
-The logic in the argument isn’t sound.
+The argument isn’t sound.
 Is there an advantage to applying Early?
 You bet there is.
 A greater percentage of students who apply Early, who show their love for their first choice school, get in than do their Regular Decision counterparts.
 Plain and simple.